-- Electricity consumption: the total consumption of electricity acquired from the mains supply is given as a ratio to the tons of fresh and frozen product handled1 (and therefore conserved) by MARR and its subsidiaries inasmuch as mainly used for the cooling and freezing systems.
+- Electricity consumption: the total consumption of electricity acquired from the mains supply (partly from energy obtained from renewable sources and partly from non-renewable sources)1 is given as a ratio to the tons of fresh and frozen product handled2 (and therefore conserved) by MARR and its subsidiaries inasmuch as mainly used for the cooling and freezing systems.

-UM 2019 2018 2017 Electricity consumption (from the mains supply) GJ 215,601.51 212,100.11 208,840.25 Tons of fresh and frozen product handled t 287,915.26 281,677.62 246,728.69 Unit index of energy consumption GJ/t 0.75 0.75 0.85
+UM 2020 2019 2018 Electricity consumption (from the mains supply) G 194,570.60 215,601.51 212,100.11 Tons of fresh and frozen product handled t 193,670.71 287,915.26 281,677.62 Unit index of energy consumption GJ/t 00.1 0.75 0.75

-Despite the consumption of electricity increasing in 2019 in terms of absolute value compared to previous years, the unit consumption index shown in the table appears to be unchanged compared to last year.
+Despite the consumption of electricity decreasing in terms of absolute value, the unit consumption index shown in the table appears to have increased compared to previous years.
+The reduction in product quantity handled because of the effects of the Covid-19 pandemic, together with the need to continue in